Juan Negrín

 Juan Negrín López (/es/; 3 February 1892 - 12 November 1956) was a Spanish physician and politician who served as prime minister of the Second Spanish Republic.
-He was a leader of the Spanish Socialist Workers' Party (Partido Socialista Obrero Español, PSOE) and of the left-leaning Popular Front government during the Spanish Civil War.
-He also served as finance minister.
-He was the last Loyalist premier of Spain (1937–1939), leading the Republican forces defeated by the Nationalists under General Francisco Franco.
-He was President of the Council of Ministers of the Second Spanish Republic and the Spanish Republican government in exile between 1937 and 1945.
-He died in exile in Paris, France.
+He was a leader of the Spanish Socialist Workers' Party and of the left-leaning Popular Front government during the Spanish Civil War.
+He also served as minister of finance and minister of defence.
+The last Republican prime minister of Spain (1937–1939), he led the government forces, which were defeated by the Nationalists under General Francisco Franco.
+He went into exile in Paris, France, where he served as prime minister of the Spanish Republican government in exile until 1945, when he was replaced by José Giral.
+He died in exile on 12 November 1956.

-None of the leaders of the Second Spanish Republic has been as vilified as Negrín, not only by Francoist historians but also by important sectors of the exiled Spanish Left.
-After the end of the civil war there was no person more hated than Negrín.
+None of the leaders of the Second Spanish Republic has been as vilified as Negrín, who was opposed not only by Francoist historians but also by important sectors of the exiled Spanish Left.
+After the end of the civil war, no person was more hated than Negrín.
 The leaders of his own Socialist Party were among his detractors, including his friend and fellow socialist leader Indalecio Prieto.
-He has been depicted as primarily responsible for losing the civil war, ruling with a dictatorial style, yielding to Communist influence, and giving Spain's gold reserves to the Soviet Union.
+He has been depicted as primarily responsible for losing the civil war, ruling with a dictatorial style, yielding to influence from the Communist Party of Spain, and giving Spain's gold reserves to the Soviet Union.

-Subsequent scholarship has painted a more nuanced picture that clears Negrín of most of these allegations.
-This work portrays Negrin as mainly a pragmatic, social democratic leader who had no other choice to ally with the Soviets, due to the non-commitment of Great Britain and France to support the democratically elected government against the aggression of Nazi Germany and Fascist Italy.
+Worl of subsequent scholarship has painted a more nuanced picture, which clears Negrín of most of these allegations.
+This work portrays Negrin as mainly a pragmatic, social democratic leader who had no other choice to ally with the Soviets because of the non-intervention policy of the United Kingdom and France, which failed to to support the democratically-elected government against the aggression of Nazi Germany and Fascist Italy.
 Under the banner "Resistir es vencer", he tried to keep the Republican cause alive until the outbreak of a world war, which would have granted Republican Spain more allies in Western Europe.
 The PSOE expelled Negrín in 1946, but he was posthumously rehabilitated in 2008.